-So, assuming you’re convinced that your company should implement a MAP policy, here are a few tips to do it right.
+So, assuming you’re convinced that your musical retail company should implement a MAP policy, here are a few tips to do it right.

-1. Make Sure Only Your Authorized Dealers Can Sell Your Products
+1. Make Sure Only Authorized Musical Instruments Retail Dealers Can Sell Your Products

 To prevent these rogue sellers from listing your products online for below-MAP prices—and hurting your brand in the process—you’ll want to implement greater controls over your distribution channel.